Eldoir/eldoir/README.md

 ### Hi there, I'm Arthur - aka Eldoir 👋

-## I'm a game dev, in Unity, Unreal and interested in everything else!
+## I'm a Tools programmer and game dev!

 - ➡️ I have a [website][website] dedicated to my projects
 - 🌱 I'm constantly learning because that's the meaning of life